jackthomas1430/deep-learning-challenge/README.md

   - Categorical features were converted into numerical values using one-hot encoding, including columns like APPLICATION_TYPE, AFFILIATION, and INCOME_AMT.
 2. Drop uncessary columns: EIN and NAME
 3. Identify the number of unique variables for each colum and for columns with more than 10 unique values (APPLICATION_TYPE and CLASSIFICATION) combine "rare" categorical varibales together into a new value, Other.
+    - For APPLICATION_TYPE, a cutoff value of 100 was used
+    - For CLASSIFICAtion, a cutoff value of 200 sas used
 4. Encode categorical varibles using pd.get_dummies()
 5. Split the preprocessed data into features array, and a target array
 6. Use train_test_split to split the data into training and testing datasets